Sexy Dance Healing: Plot

 After getting a letter from Bob's lawyer, Jairo offers to heal Bob in 10 sessions and if he cannot, he will pay for Bob's surgery.
 The Belcher kids, impressed with how well a lawyer's letter can get a response, make up a phony attorney letterhead and serve fake lawyer letters all over town to get what they want.
 Though Bob is initially skeptical of Jairo's free-spirited healing, the results make him a believer and soon his shoulder is healed.
 He is so thankful that when Jairo gets evicted from his studio, Bob invites him to stay at his house.

 With the "Burger of the Day" deemed as the main thing causing Bob stress, he decides not to put one up which upsets his family and Teddy.
 The kids try to evict him with their phony lawyer letter but get found out.
 Linda gives Bob a burger order which initially stresses him out but ultimately spurs him to come up with a pun-perfect "Burger of the Day".
 Jairo is confused that Bob enjoys coming up with new burger names even if it's sometimes stressful, and he decides to leave.
 Luckily for Jairo, he gets his old studio back after the kids threaten his landlord, Mr. Fischoeder, with their fake lawyer letter and blackmail.

 Reception

-Alasdair Wilkins of The A.V.
-Club gave the episode a B who wrote, "I’ve been thinking about this, and I’d say “Sexy Dance Fighting” is the second most obscure Bob's Burgers episode, in that it's one of the five made before the show really hits its stride with “Sheesh!
-Cab, Bob?”, and the three before it gave us Hugo (and the show in general), Linda's parents, and Randy the filmmaker.
-That just leaves the show's fifth episode, “Hamburger Dinner Theater,” as the single most obscure episode.
-If the show ever brings back Toby Huss’ melodic robber, that would be at least 10 times as shocking as bringing back Jairo."
 Sean Fitz-Gerald from Vulture gave the episode a mixed review by saying, "While all that might make "Sexy Dance Healing" sound like it embraces a stale set-up, its new dynamics and obstacles make it still feel somewhat fresh.
 To the Burger of the Day end, it's fun to watch an episode in which something normally seen in the background comes to the foreground.
 (It almost feels like a meta note on the rigors of the creative process — as Redditors have pointed out, it's easy to imagine how this story idea could have come about in the writers room.)
 And even though we know Jairo, we don't know the healing side of his business or his pro-Bob mindset."

 The episode received a 1.1 rating and was watched by a total of 2.29 million people.